cathyyz/cathyyz.github.io/_projects/2_project.md

 Over four years — from an 8th-grade Arduino prototype to a 10th-grade exhibition piece — I learned to keep pushing forward under ambiguous goals rather than waiting for a perfect plan.
 Most importantly, I understood that technology's value lies not in its complexity, but in **whose problem it solves**.

+The exhibition also taught me the importance of communication in technology.
+During the public exhibition, I guided visitors of all ages and backgrounds through the installation.
+I learned to translate concepts like "acoustic resonance" and "optical magnification" into intuitive explanations.
+This experience showed me that the ability to bridge technical depth and accessible communication is essential, whether explaining findings to stakeholders, collaborating across teams, or supporting others in understanding data.